LOADING ...

 There was death at window;

-For bess could see, through the casement, the road that he ride.
+For bess see, through the casement, the road that he would ride.

 Iii

-had tied her up to attention, with many a sniggering jest;
+They had tied her up to attention, with a sniggering jest;

 They bound a musket beside her, with the barrel her breast!